Healthy Homes Assessment Belmont

 Draught Stopping Belmont

-Draughts can lead to low temperatures inside households.
-A cold home will cost more to heat, resulting in wasted energy and increased bills.
+Draughts can lead to lower temperatures in houses.
+A cold house will cost more to heat, which completed jobs in wasting money and energy.

 What are the most unreasonable gaps or holes?

-If you can feel external air coming in or the sound of a clear draught emanating from a crack or a gap, then it’s most likely a gap or hole which needs sealing in somehow.
-Cracks or gaps with large gaps must be fixed permanently.
-Any gaps greater than 3mm that let air into or out of the home need to be sealed.
-For example, if an open fireplace isn’t being used, it can cause draughts and must be sealed from.
-Property managers and landlords are accountable for making sure such draughts are eliminated as far as imaginable.
+If you are able to feel external air flowing in or an unobstructed draught coming from a crack or a gap that is, it’s likely a crack or crack that requirements sealing in some way.
+Large cracks and gaps should be sealed permanently.
+The gaps that exceed 3mm that let air into or out from your home need sealing.
+For example, if an open fireplace isn’t in use it can create draughts.
+This should be blocked off.
+Property managers and landlords are responsible for ensuring such draughts are eliminated as far as imaginable.

-You don’t need to block off gaps or holes which are part of the construction.
-For instance, small gaps around doors and windows could be required to allow for movement of the structure when the home warms and cools so that they are able to be shut and opened, rather instead of being stuck.
-We will examine the windows and doors as part of the Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes in the building.
+For example, tiny gaps around windows and doors could be required to allow for movement of the structure when the house warms and cools so that they are able to be closed and opened instead of than securing.
+We will test the windows and doors as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections